kaihendry/dabase.com/content/blog/terraform.md

 Terraform makes it harder to provision, debug and refactor <abbr title="Infrastruture as Code">IaC</abbr> than using native tooling.

-Yes the {plan,apply} workflow is familiar, but it's let down by the operational deficiencies.
+Yes the {plan,apply} workflow is familiar, but it's let down by operational deficiencies.